sentientazure/superblogdocs/11_form_error_messages/01_python_2_login_error_messages.md

     return render(request, "login.html", context)
 ```

 Be aware of indentations.

-In this code, if the form is _invalid_ the variable `error_message` will contain the message "Invalid username/password combination.
+Here we added the variable `error_message` and set it to an empty string on top.
+Then, if the user submitted the form, and the submission is an invalid attempt to login, the `error_message` will contain the message "Invalid username/password combination.
 Please try again."
 Next, we display the message.

 In your `login.html`, above the submit button: